shahbaz42/Spatial-Analysis-Web-Application/README_DOCKER.md

 # Create environment file
 cp .env.example .env

-# Edit .env and add your Mapbox token (required for map visualization)
+# IMPORTANT: Edit .env and add your Mapbox token (required for map visualization)
+# Get your free token from: https://www.mapbox.com/
 nano .env  # or use your preferred editor
+# Set: VITE_MAPBOX_TOKEN=pk.eyJ1Ijoi...your_token_here

-# Start all services
+# Start all services (this will build containers with your token)
 docker-compose up -d

 # View logs